thir13en/training-angular/notes/change-detection.md

 can cause some performance issues on heavy applications.

 ### OnPush Change Detection
-It is also trigger by default via an event handler (click, keyup, etc.), Programmatic changes, for instance, assignation in the controller of the component, will not trigger a change detection cycle thou.
+It is also triggered by default via an event handler (click, keyup, etc.), Programmatic changes, for instance, assignation in the controller of the component, will not trigger a change detection cycle thou.
 TODO: test this because it is likely that changes within the same component template are indeed managed.